win-acme/win-acme/docs/manual/renewal-management.md

 replaced regularly.
 We call a sequence of certificates, created with specific settings, a **renewal**.
 It's the basic unit of work that you manage with the program.

-## Creating
+## Creation
 - Creating a renewal can be done interactively from the main menu.
-The option `N` uses the easiest defaults for IIS users and the option `M` offers advanced options, for example for Apache, Exchange, wildcard certificates, etc.
+The option `N` uses the easiest defaults for IIS users and the option `M` offers full options, for example for Apache, Exchange, wildcard certificates, etc.
 - Any certificate that can be created from the main menu, can also be created from the [command line](/win-acme/reference/cli).
 The command line even offers some options that the menu does not, check out the documentation